-Once everyone has attached their cards to the map, review the types of child labor listed on each card and ask participants whether it is a worst form of child labor or if it involves hazardous work.
+" Once everyone has attached their cards to the map review the types of child labor listed on each card and ask participants whether it is a worst form of child labor or involves hazardous work.
 If so, circle it using a red marker.
 Then ask if any of the types of child labor listed involve migration for work.
 If so, use a green marker to draw an arrow showing where the children are migrating from to do the work.
 Encourage questions and comments.

-" Wrap up with Q&A and key messages below
+" Wrap up with Q&A and key messages below [10 minutes]

-- " Mapping is a way of identifying target groups of at-risk children and the sectors in which they work.
-Geographical localities that include the largest numbers of children exposed to the worst forms of child labor should be prioritized. - " It is important to understand migration patterns of children whose homes and workplaces are far apart. - " Mapping exercises can focus on a larger area, such as a province or district, or a smaller area, such as a town or even a neighborhood. - " Mapping helps inspectors strategize for their work on child labor, prioritize interventions, identify good collaborating partners, and make efficient use of scarce resources.
-It also helps inspectors develop a holistic view of the problem and think more broadly about solutions. - " Child labor is often hidden, so good mapping requires speaking with other stakeholders in the community, such as school officials, village leaders, child development officers, etc. Through collaboration, inspectors become familiar with areas and sectors to which they may have had no previous exposure, and they gain experience in interviewing children and employers. - " Often, decisions to expose children to worst forms of child labor are made within the family.
+- " Mapping is a way of identifying target groups of at-risk children and the sectors they work in.
+Geographical localities that included the largest numbers of children exposed to the worst forms of child labor should be prioritized. - " It is important to understand migration patterns of children whose homes and workplaces are far apart. - " Mapping exercises can focus on larger area such as a province or district or a smaller area such as a town or even neighborhood. - " Mapping helps inspectors strategize their work on child labor, prioritize interventions, identify good collaborating partners, and make efficient use of scarce resources.
+It also helps inspectors develop a holistic view of the problem and think more broadly about solutions. - " Often child labor is hidden, therefore good mapping requires speaking with other stakeholders in the community such as school officials, village leaders, child development officers, etc. Through collaboration, inspectors become familiar with areas and sectors to which they may have had no previous exposure, and they gain experience in interviewing children and employers. - " Often decisions to expose children to worst forms of child labor are taken within the family.
 Parents have an important role to play in preventing their children from becoming child laborers and in helping to remove them from hazardous work.
 Whenever possible, inspectors should speak with the families of child laborers about the benefits of educating their children and inform them of assistance that they can access.